How To Find Velocity On A Position Time Graph: Step-by-Step Guide

 Q: What if the graph has a sudden jump, like a teleport?

 A: A vertical line on a position‑time graph represents an instantaneous change in position—physically impossible for most objects.
-In such cases, the velocity is undefined at that instant; you treat the sections before and after separately No workaround needed..
+In such cases, the velocity is undefined at that instant; you treat the sections before and after separately.

 Q: How accurate is the tangent‑line method without calculus?

-A: For most classroom or hobbyist purposes, drawing a tangent with a ruler gives an error under 5 % if you keep the line short and the curve smooth.
+A: For most classroom or hobbyist purposes, drawing a tangent with a ruler gives an error under 5 % if you keep the line short and the curve smooth Nothing fancy..

 Q: Does the method change if the axes are not linear (e.g., log scale)?

 A: Absolutely.
 Slope calculations assume linear scales.
-If either axis is logarithmic, you need to convert the data back to linear units before finding the slope No workaround needed..
+If either axis is logarithmic, you need to convert the data back to linear units before finding the slope.

 Q: Why do some textbooks ask for “average speed” instead of “average velocity”?

 A: Speed ignores direction, so it’s always a positive number.
-When a problem involves turning around, average speed tells you how fast the object moved overall, while average velocity could be zero.
+When a problem involves turning around, average speed tells you how fast the object moved overall, while average velocity could be zero And that's really what it comes down to.
+Less friction, more output..

 That’s the whole picture.
-Reading velocity off a position‑time graph is really just a matter of spotting slopes, being mindful of direction, and using the right level of precision for the curve you’re looking at.
-Think about it: next time you see a wavy line, you’ll know exactly how to pull out the speed—no calculator, no calculus, just a ruler and a little attention to detail.
+Also, reading velocity off a position‑time graph is really just a matter of spotting slopes, being mindful of direction, and using the right level of precision for the curve you’re looking at.
+Next time you see a wavy line, you’ll know exactly how to pull out the speed—no calculator, no calculus, just a ruler and a little attention to detail.
 Happy graph‑reading!

 8. Use “Δ‑boxes” for a quick visual estimate